-⇒ CAUTION: The process of updating software will result in disruption of any traffic currently through the PSM-4900.
+⇒ CAUTION: The process of updating software will result in disruption of any traffic currently through the PSM-500.
 Upgrade should not be performed on a live traffic unit.

 ⇒ CAUTION: The process of updating software must not be interrupted once started.
-Especially in software versions below 0.30 a new modem boot sector is installed in flash.
-Failure to complete this portion of the loading process may result in complete loss of the modem programming.
-In this eventuality the modem must be returned to Datum Systems for software initialization and calibration..
+In the rare occasions when a new bootloader is installed in flash, failure to complete this portion of the loading process may result in complete loss of the modem programming.
+In this eventuality the modem must be returned to Datum Systems for software initialization and calibration.